14 October 2019

 However, the organisation not only needed to gather more relevant data to create an informed overview, but also needed to identify criteria which would enable selection of the most valuable data and in-turn reveal the relevant compounds.

 This would then allow its researchers to carry out further analysis on compounds with a drastically improved chance of success.

-The enterprise organisation approached Eagle Genomics for help.
-After reviewing the scope of the organisation’s current datasets, the Eagle team identified additional relevant open-source datasets which were then integrated with the institutional data to create the widest, richest and most informed data landscape possible.
+The enterprise approached Eagle Genomics for help.
+After reviewing the scope of the organization’s current datasets, the Eagle Genomics team identified additional relevant open-source datasets which were then integrated with the institutional data to create the widest, richest and most informed data landscape possible.

-Working closely with the global organisation, the Eagle team established customised data validation criteria including toxicity level, antimicrobial activity and availability of the compound.
+Working closely with the global organization, the Eagle team established customized data valuation criteria including toxicity level, antimicrobial activity and availability of the compound.

-The team was then able to design a conceptual data model, enabling analyses of the data to provide a table of potential compounds ranked according to the validation criteria.
+The team was then able to design a conceptual data model, enabling analyses of the data to provide a table of potential compounds ranked according to the valuation criteria.